MorenaDlamini/MORDLA616_PTO2405_ChadBosch-MORENADLAMINI_DJS06-Surname_DJS06/array-methods/README.md

-# Project Overview
+# 🔃Project Overview
 This project consists of JavaScript functions that perform various operations on arrays of products, provinces, and names.
 It demonstrates the use of array methods such as `map`, `filter`, `reduce`, and `sort`.

-## How to Run the Project in Node.js
+## 👨‍💻How to Run the Project in Node.js

 1. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
 2. Clone or download this repository.